nereat2/MAInD-Creative-Coding-Foundations-2025-2026/Assignments/02/README.md

 It is called when the player presses Enter and checks the chosen tile.

-If selectedTile is null, shows message “Choose a tile first 🙂” and returns
+If selectedTile is null, shows message “Choose a tile first” and returns

 - Stops the round timer (clearInterval(timerId))